The thought of giving birth can be daunting as hell. You may wonder if you have the physical and emotional strength to actually do it. (You do.)

-This can be a useful exercise to prepare for labor as it teaches you to push without holding your breath (which isn’t ideal for labor).
+This can be a useful exercise to prepare for labour as it teaches you to push without holding your breath (which isn’t ideal for labour).
 You can do perineal bulges in the last three weeks of your pregnancy, but AVOID if you’ve experienced premature rupture of the membranes, vaginal bleeding during pregnancy, or pelvic organ prolapse.

 How to do it: Perineal bulges should be done in the positions that you plan on giving birth in.
 Sit upright (or in your chosen position) and press the area between your vagina and rectum towards the floor.
 You can use a mirror to ensure the perineal area is ‘bulging’.